- Boot Sequin

 table into Elasticsearch.
 When it completes, you should see the sink health is green and the backfill card displays Processed 6 and ingested 6 records in 1s

-.You can now query your data in Elasticsearch:Insert a product
+.You can now query your data in Elasticsearch:See changes flow to Elasticsearch

 Update a product's price